-We are responsible for the commercialization of EGRIFTA SV[®] (tesamorelin for injection) in the United States.
-Prior to November 2019, the date on which EGRIFTA SV[®] became commercially available in the United States, we were responsible for the commercialization of EGRIFTA[®] (tesamorelin for injection).
-EGRIFTA[®] is no longer offered for sale in the United States since being replaced by EGRIFTA SV[®] in the 2020 fiscal year.
+EGRIFTA SV[®] (tesamorelin for injection) is commercialized in the United States.
+Prior to November 2019, the date on which EGRIFTA SV[®] became commercially available in the United States, EGRIFTA[®] (tesamorelin for injection) was also commercialized in the United States.
+However, EGRIFTA[®] is no longer offered for sale in the United States since being replaced by EGRIFTA SV[®] in the 2020 fiscal year.
+See "Item 2.5 - Commercialization Activities - Marketing and Sales of our Products" below for a description of our commercial infrastructure.